Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Introduction

-Then a main conditionally Gaussian contribution $V_i (X_{t_{j}}) [ B^i_{t_{j+1}}-B^i_{t_{j}}]$ is identified in the right hand side of equation \eqref{eq:split-Xt-intro}, while the other terms are a small remainder in the Malliavin calculus sense in comparison with the first.
-Roughly speaking, the Gaussian lower bound \eqref{eq:low-bnd-intro} is then obtained by adding those main contributions and proving that the remainder does not significantly modify the estimate.
+Then a main conditionally Gaussian contribution $V_i (X_{t_{j}}) [ B^i_{t_{j+1}}-B^i_{t_{j}}]$ is identified on the right-hand side of equation (\ref{eq:split-Xt-intro}), while the other terms are a small remainder in the Malliavin calculus sense in comparison with the first.
+Roughly speaking, Gaussian lower bound (\ref{eq:low-bnd-intro}) is then obtained by adding those main contributions and proving that the remainder does not significantly modify the estimate.
 However, let us highlight the fact that this general scheme does not fit to the fractional Brownian motion setting.

-Indeed, due to the fBm dependence structure, the main contributions to the variance of $X_t$ in the current situation come from the cross terms $\be[(B^i_{t_{j+1}}-B^i_{t_{j}})(B^i_{t_{k+1}}-B^i_{t_{k}})]$ for $j\ne k$.
-We have thus decided to express equation \eqref{eq:sde-intro} as an anticipative Stratonovich type equation with respect to the Wiener process induced by $B$.
+Indeed, due to the fBm dependence structure, the main contributions to the variance of $X_t$ in the current situation come from the cross terms $\mathbf{E}[(B^i_{t_{j+1}}-B^i_{t_{j}})(B^i_{t_{k+1}}-B^i_{t_{k}})]$ for $j\ne k$.
+We have thus decided to express equation (\ref{eq:sde-intro}) as an anticipative Stratonovich-type equation with respect to the Wiener process induced by $B$.
 This is known to be an inefficient way to solve the original equation, but turns out to be very useful in order to analyze the law of $X_t$.
-We shall detail this strategy at Section \ref{sec:gen-setting-d-dim}.
+We shall detail this strategy at Section~\ref{sec:gen-setting-d-dim}.

-\textit{(ii)} In the case of an equation driven by usual Brownian motion, the Malliavin-Sobolev norms involved in the computations give deterministic contributions after conditioning, due to the independence of increments of the Wiener process.
-This is not true anymore in the fBm case, and we thus need to add a proper localization to the arguments of \cite{Ba,Ko}.
+\item[(ii)] In the case of an equation driven by usual Brownian motion, the Malliavin--Sobolev norms involved in the computations give deterministic contributions after conditioning, due to the independence of increments of the Wiener process.
+This is not true, however, in the fBm case, and we thus need to add a proper localization to the arguments in \cite{Ba,Ko}.

+The adaptation of the Brownian methodology to our fBm context is thus nontrivial.
+Note that we could also have tried to resort to the powerful global bounds given in \cite{MN} in order to get our Gaussian lower bounds.
+Unfortunately, the exponential moments conditions imposed in the latter reference are too restrictive to be applied to Malliavin derivatives of SDEs driven by fBm. \end{longlist}